GrowingCode/FrameTokenMemAtten/README.md

 　　As REP model only considers variables, when run REP model, plsease set "token_accuracy_mode = ..." to "token_accuracy_mode = only_consider_var_accuracy".

-　　We can run HLM model first and then run REP model, the final accuracy is computed by average the two kinds of accuracy.
+　　For non-variable tokens such as grammar tokens, we can run HLM model first.
+For variable tokens, we can run REP model next.
+The final accuracy is computed by average the two kinds of accuracy.
-Note that, we offer token count in the printing.
-So achieving this is simple.
+Note that, we offer token count in the final printing.
+So computing this kind of accuracy is simple.